 Our Take On The Study

-First off, we do not promote everyday use of marijuana, but appreciate for many patients using the plant that this is their only option for on-going relief.
+First off, we do not promote the everyday use of marijuana but appreciate for many patients using the plant that this is their only option for on-going relief.
 It is for that reason that studies such as this are so essential to understanding precisely how long-term cannabis use could be affecting us.

-Unsurprisingly, this study is in keeping with the various others that have been done into cannabis use and cognitive ability with the vast majority believing that cannabis can impede our memories and abilities to concentrate dramatically.
+Unsurprisingly, this study is in keeping with the various others that have been done into cannabis use and cognitive ability, with the vast majority believing that cannabis can impede our memories and abilities to concentrate dramatically.
 However, that being said let’s try and pick apart this argument slightly: